 Finding the tools and resources to identify and apply for funding can be crucial in making your school safe.

 The U.S. Department of Homeland Security (DHS), U.S. Department of Education (ED), U.S. Department of Justice (DOJ), and the U.S. Department of Health and Human Services (HHS) created SchoolSafety.gov to share actionable recommendations to keep school communities safe.
-SchoolSafety.gov aims to help schools prevent, protect, mitigate, respond to, and recover from emergency situations.
+SchoolSafety.gov aims to help schools prevent, protect, mitigate, respond to, and recover from emergencies.

 The Final Report and Finding of the Safe School Initiative

-The Safe School Initiative sought to identify information that could be obtainable, or "knowable," prior to an attack.
+The Safe School Initiative sought to identify information that could be obtainable or "knowable" prior to an attack.
 That information would then be analyzed and evaluated to produce a factual, accurate knowledge base on targeted school attacks.
 This knowledge could be used to help communities across the country to formulate policies and strategies aimed at preventing school-based attacks.

 U.S. Secret Service National Threat Assessment Center

 On July 12, 2018, the U.S. Secret Service National Threat Assessment Center released Enhancing School Safety Using a Threat Assessment Model: An Operational Guide for Preventing Targeted School Violence to provide fundamental direction on preventing incidents of targeted school violence.
 The guide provides schools and communities with a framework to identify students of concern, assess their risk for engaging in violence and identify intervention strategies to mitigate that risk.

 JUST GRANTS APPLICATION DEADLINE: TUESDAY, JUNE 21, 2022 (7:59 PM ET).

 Federal funding opportunities published on Grants.gov are for organizations and entities supporting the development and management of government-funded programs and projects.